playcanvas/developer.playcanvas.com/content/ja/tutorials/controlling-lights.md

     // a counter that is used as input to sin the functions determining light properties for all lights. this.timer += dt;

-    //these 3 code blocks assign color and intensity values that vary according to a sin function
+    // these 3 code blocks assign color and intensity values that vary according to a sin function
-    //all sin inputs are in radians
-    var s = Math.abs(Math.sin(1 + this.timer));
+    // all sin inputs are in radians var s = Math.abs(Math.sin(1 + this.timer));
     var r = 1-s/2;
     var g = s-0.2;